tetranz/select2entity-bundle/README.md

 ]
 ```

-##Custom template##
+##Custom text##
-If you need custom view that is a combination between more than one field in the entity, you need a custom transformer.
-For that, extend EntityToPropertyTransformer or EntitiesToPropertyTransformer, redefine function transform and set the custom content.
+If you need to display more than one field from the entity, you need to define your own custom transformer.
+For that, extend EntityToPropertyTransformer or EntitiesToPropertyTransformer and redefine the transform method.
+This way you can return as `text` anything you want, not just one entity property.

-Here's an example, that shows country name and continent (two different properties in Country entity):
+Here's an example that returns the country name and continent (two different properties in the Country entity):
 ```php
 $builder
     ->add('country', Select2EntityType::class, [